Tinariwen: 2010s

 Their eighth album, Amadjar, was recorded outdoors with mobile equipment near Nouakchott, Mauritania and was released in 2019.
 Amadjar featured guest appearances by Noura Mint Seymali, Micah Nelson, Cass McCombs, Stephen O'Malley, and Warren Ellis.

+2020s

 In 2022, Tinariwen began a project to reissue several of their earlier albums in new formats; the first such release was the album Kel Tinariwen, which collects several of the group's early recordings from the 1990s.
 Their ninth album, Amatssou, was produced by Daniel Lanois and was released in May 2023.
 Another world tour included a performance at the Glastonbury Festival.

 On 28 August 2024 the group performed at one of the Late Night Proms at the Royal Albert Hall in London.
 A compilation of early demos and rarities titled Idrache (Traces of the Past) was released in November 2024.
+Their tenth album, Hoggar, was released in March 2026.
+The album addresses a renewed round of violence in the group's home country of Mali, fueled by the paid mercenary organization Wagner Group that was hired by various parties in a multi-sided religious and ethnic conflict.

 Musical style and influence

 Tinariwen's sound is primarily guitar-driven, in the style known as assouf among the Tuareg people.
 The group's guitar style has its roots in West African music and other traditional styles practiced by the Tuareg and Berber peoples, and has often been characterized as "desert blues".
 Tinariwen was also influenced by traditional Malian musicians, most notably Ali Farka Touré, and regional pop singers like Rabah Driassa.
 While the Tinariwen style is possibly a distant relative of blues music, via West African music, members of Tinariwen claim to have never heard actual American blues music until they began to travel internationally in the early 2000s.
 Tinariwen was also influenced by American and British rock acts whose bootlegged albums had made it to the Sahara region, such as Dire Straits, Santana, Led Zeppelin, Bob Dylan, and Jimi Hendrix.

 Tinariwen has been named as a formative influence on a growing Tuareg rock scene, made up of younger musicians who were not rebels like the members of Tinariwen but have experienced their region's recent struggles with poverty and terrorism.
 The band Imarhan is led by Sadam Iyad Moussa Ben Abderamane, who has collaborated with Tinariwen and is the nephew of bassist Eyadu ag Leche.
 Kel Assouf and Tamikrest have gained notice as younger Tuareg rock bands that cite Tinariwen as a fundamental influence.
 The band Terakaft consists of several musicians who have played with Tinariwen.
 The band Tissilawen has cited Tinariwen as primary inspiration for their sound and has covered several Tinariwen songs.